iConference AG

 «Hello, I've got a quick question.» «Of course — I'm here for you.»

-It understands dialect — really.
 Not «standard German with a Swiss accent», but genuine Swiss German.
 In our case Bernese German, flawlessly.
 Anyone who has watched an automated phone system fail on dialect knows how rare that is.
 Alongside the common languages, the dialect comprehension is solid.

-Clean conversation flow.
 The assistant answers with the company name, clarifies the request, asks about urgency and contact details — structured, calm, without forcing the caller into a rigid menu.
 At the end, a clean summary lands in our inbox by email.
 No «press 1».

-Composed with objections and follow-up questions.
 This is where real maturity shows.
 Callers don't stick to the script: they interrupt, ask back, wander off.
 That's exactly where weak AI falls apart.
 Not here — the assistant picks up follow-up questions, stays calm and steers the conversation back, without sounding like a machine that lost the thread.

-The point: That's the difference between «technically possible» and «landed in everyday life».
+That's the difference between «technically possible» and «landed in everyday life».
 A phone assistant doesn't have to be perfect — it has to reliably capture the request, so no call gets lost.
 That threshold is reached.

 So we're now moving into a pilot — with real callers, not in a test lab.
 We'll report back once we know how it holds up in daily business.